digital-asset/dpm/docs-internal/src/cli/dpm_repo_publish-component.rst

 dpm repo publish-component
 --------------------------

-Publish a component to an OCI registry
+DEPRECTAED: Publish a component to an OCI registry

 Synopsis
 ~~~~~~~~

-Publish a component to an OCI registry
+DEPRECTAED: Publish a component to an OCI registry

 ::